Maurer/Timm Quail Ridge UCD Student Endowment

 We will never know whether there was singing, or other vocalizations,

-Or if possibly, even tears were shed for a downed comrad.
+Or if possibly, even tears were shed for a downed comrade.

 But judging from chimp and bonobo behavior around their dead,